Unique Gifts for Your Dying Loved One to Bring Comfort and Make Their Last Days Truly Special

 Sharing music is a powerful thing, too.
 If you don’t feel confident in your writing abilities – or even if you do – you might find that you are better able to express yourself through music.
 Creating a playlist is sometimes harder than you might think!
 It can be a time-consuming process that takes emotional labor.

 You may want to focus on putting together a playlist of the person’s favorite songs and artists to cheer them up.
-You may want to create a list of songs that bring back memories for the two of you or your family: songs that remind you of your lives and that remind you of the person.
+Create a list of songs that bring back memories for the two of you or your family: songs that remind you of your lives and the person.

 14. A JAR OF MEMORIES

-If you are looking for a home-made gift, this craft project might be just the thing.
-Using a standard mason jar, you can cut colorful strips of paper into shapes (like hearts or simple rectangles) and write down memories or fun times you shared with your loved one.
+If you want a homemade gift, this craft project might be just the thing.
+Using a standard mason jar, you can cut colorful paper strips into shapes (like hearts or simple rectangles) and write down memories or fun times you shared with your loved one.

 You can include quotes from favorite movies or books as well.
 These can be anything intended to cheer someone up or offer comfort.
 When they are feeling down, they can pull one of these pieces of paper from the jar and read the message written on it.